 There is no way to use sed -i without a backup file which works with either version of sed.

-Updated by John Sonnenschein about 8 years ago
+Updated by John Sonnenschein almost 9 years ago

 That misses the point entirely.
 Things should not break, especially without as much as a flag day.